Multitenancy

 For faster turnaround cycles in development and testing, you can run the app locally while binding it to remote service instances created by a Cloud Foundry deployment.

-To achieve this, first bind your SaaS app to its required cloud services, for example:
+To achieve this, bind your SaaS app and the MTX sidecar to its required cloud services, for example:

 cd mtx/sidecar